Explore the benefits of introducing commercial CCTV camera systems into your business.

 Wireless Security Cameras

 A wireless security camera transmits images via a local Wi-Fi network; thus, they’re sometimes known as Wi-Fi cameras.
-Wireless cameras store images on a local memory card or an online cloud storage service, though the latter often entails a monthly subscription fee.
+Wireless commercial security cameras store images on a local memory card or an online cloud storage service, though the latter often entails a monthly subscription fee.

 Most wireless camera systems connect to the mains power through a cable; “wireless” only refers to their ability to transmit data via the internet.
 Some options are battery-powered for a truly wireless experience.
 However, limited battery life means these cannot record continuously, so you must rely on motion sensors instead.